DOI10.47051/TZUI8784

 Spanish common names: Coral acuática, coral de agua.

 Recognition: ♂♂ 126.2 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=111.5 cm. ♀♀ 135 cmMaximum distance from the snout to the tip of the tail..1,2 In Ecuador, the majority of true coral snakes (genus Micrurus) can be distinguished from most, but no all, false coral snakes by having brightly colored rings that encircle the body (rings evident on the belly), small eyes that are about the same size as the post-ocular scales, and no loreal scale.3,4 In the Amazon rainforest of Ecuador, the Aquatic Coralsnake (M. surinamensis) is unmistakable due to its stout robust body, black rings arranged in triads, and red head cap with each scale outlined in black.4 It is also unique among coral snakes in having the eyes and nostrils oriented dorsally, an adaptation for aquatic living.1 The presence of complete black triads separates this species from the Aesculapian False-Coralsnake (Erythrolamprus aesculapii), which, in Ecuador, has black rings arranged in dyads.5
+Snout–vent length=111.5 cm. ♀♀ 135 cmMaximum distance from the snout to the tip of the tail..1,2 In Ecuador, the majority of true coralsnakes can be distinguished from most, but not all, false coral snakes by having brightly colored rings that encircle the body, small eyes that are about the same size as the post-ocular scales, and no loreal scale.3,4 In the Amazon rainforest of Ecuador, Micrurus surinamensis is unmistakable due to its robust body, black rings arranged in triads, and red head cap with each scale outlined in black (Fig. 1).4 It is also unique among coral snakes in having the eyes and nostrils oriented dorsally, an adaptation for aquatic living.1 The presence of complete black triads separates this species from the Aesculapian False-Coralsnake (Erythrolamprus aesculapii), which, in Ecuador, has black rings arranged in dyads.5

 Figure showing variation among individuals of Micrurus surinamensis